rancher-sandbox/hypper/docs/sat-solver.md

 ## Pure SAT, MaxSAT, Pseudo-Boolean SAT problem?

+A SAT solver is an algorithm that gets fed with facts of a problem, and it finds a combination of facts that can satisfy the problem, or a demonstration that such combination doesn't exist.

 In the past, dependency problems have been solved either by custom heuristics or by using a SAT solver and pruning results with ad-hoc heuristics after the resolution.

 Nowadays, more and more dependency problems are solved either by reducing the problem space (eg: go modules) or by using a SAT solver, with or without heuristics to help reduce the problem space.